 Electricity in Europe differs from electricity in Canada, in that the voltage is higher and the frequency is lower.
-In Canada, electricity is 110V 60Hz, while in Germany it is 220V 50Hz.
+In Canada our electricity is 110V 60Hz, while in Germany, they have 220V 50Hz.
 Some electronics are not compatible with European power and require transformers, others are dual voltage and only require a plug adapter.